pathtofile/Sealighter/docs/INSTALLATION.md

 wevtutil um path/to/sealighter_provider.man
 ```

-You can also change the size of the Log on disk in the Event Viewer UI, if you plan on recording a large number of events.
+You can also change the size of the Log on disk in the Event Viewer UI, if you plan on recording many events.